moseskabwe/Spring-Boot-Claims-Management-System/README.md

 # Claims Management System

 This claims management system is a web application based on the Spring framework.
 The application is built using Spring Boot and Maven.
-The front-end uses JSP, JSTL tags, HTML and CSS.
+The front-end uses JSP, JSTL tags, JavaScript, HTML and CSS.
 Hibernate Validator is used to provide user input validation and Spring Security is used for authentication.
 The application connects to a MySQL database and uses the Hibernate framework to provide object-relational mapping.
 Passwords in the database are encrypted using the bcrypt algorithm.

 ## Tools and Technologies
 * Java 1.8